moises-diaz/moises-diaz/README.md

   ---

-- 👯 I’m looking to collaborate on **different github repositories whenever I can**
+- 🤙🏻 I’m looking to collaborate on **different github repositories whenever I can**

-- 💬 Ask me about **Code, Sports, Videogames, and Movies**
+- 💬 Ask me about **Code, Sports, Videogames, and Horror Movies**

 - 📫 How to reach me **moisescdiaz94@gmail.com**